2013 Grants |

 Recent grantees include:

-The Urban Teacher Center, a new teacher training and certification program, aims to prepare highly effective teachers who significantly accelerate student achievement in the nation’s highest-need schools.
-UTC recruits outstanding candidates, equips them with state of the art training, and links certification to their students’ performance outcomes.
+The Urban Teacher Center, a new teacher residency program in Baltimore and Washington, DC, aims to prepare highly effective teachers who significantly accelerate student achievement in the nation’s highest-need schools.
+UTC recruits outstanding candidates, equips them with strong training and mentoring, and links certification to their students’ performance outcomes.

 View more Morton and Jane Blaustein Foundation Educational

 The goal of this program is to improve health care quality and health outcomes, especially for underserved populations.
-Preference is given to programs in Baltimore and New York City, and those that are particularly responsive to the needs of vulnerable children, youth and families.
+The Foundation’s main emphasis is on strengthening primary care.
+Preference is given to programs in Baltimore and New York City that promote prevention and wellness, and those that are particularly responsive to the needs of vulnerable children, youth and families.

-- Effective and expanded use of health care professionals, such as nurse practitioners
+- Effective and expanded use of nurse practitioners

 - Links between primary care and public health

-- Health care reform advocacy that advances primary care, public health and/or mental health
+- Advocacy that advances primary care, public health and/or mental health

 Partnering with the Jonas Center for Nursing Excellence, funding was provided for two-year nursing scholarships for Doctorate in Nursing Practice (DNP) candidates.
 Based on research at the Institute of Medicine doubling the number of nurses with doctoral degrees is necessary to keep pace with health care expansion.
 Less than one percent of the nation's nurses currently hold this degree - the Jonas Center aims to provide scholarships, which are matched by schools, in all 50 states, as a way to build capacity for quality health care delivery.